elahe-dastan/algorithmic/Readme.md

 Each row must contain the digits 1-9 without repetition.<br/>
 Each column must contain the digits 1-9 without repetition.<br/>
 Each of the 9 3x3 sub-boxes of the grid must contain the digits 1-9 without repetition.

+## 3Sum
+Given an array nums of n integers, are there elements a, b, c in nums such that a + b + c = 0?
+Find all unique triplets<br/>
+in the array which gives the sum of zero.